-Policies Enhance Public Awareness.
-Make hazard studies, data, maps, services, and related EHS 2.1 information more accessible to residents and include more robust and targeted outreach in vulnerable communities.
-Improve Information Base.
-Support scientific studies and other technical planning EHS 2.2 efforts that increase and refine the body of knowledge regarding hazardous conditions in Marin County.
-Disaster Readiness.
-Maintain a level of preparedness to respond to emergency EHS 2.3 situations that will save lives, protect property, and facilitate recovery with minimal disruption.
+EHS 2.1 Enhance Public Awareness.
+Make hazard studies, data, maps, services, and related information more accessible to residents and include more robust and targeted outreach in vulnerable communities.
+EHS 2.2 Improve Information Base.
+Support scientific studies and other technical planning efforts that increase and refine the body of knowledge regarding hazardous conditions in Marin County.
+EHS 2.3 Disaster Readiness.
+Maintain a level of preparedness to respond to emergency situations that will save lives, protect property, and facilitate recovery with minimal disruption.
 EHS 2.4 Effective Emergency Access and Evacuation.
-Ensure that first responders have adequate emergency access routes and that County residents, businesses, workers. and visitors can effectively evacuate during or after a disaster.
+Ensure that first responders have adequate emergency access routes and that County residents, businesses, workers, and visitors can effectively evacuate during or after a disaster.
 EHS 2.5 Adequate Services.
 Improve existing and increase future capacity of critical services and infrastructure.

-Environment: Expanded knowledge about hazards can protect the local environment and can improve improving the way in which environmental resources are managed as climate change stressors exacerbate hazards and damage environmental resources and require a greater allocation of resources for conservation activities.
+Environment: Expanded knowledge about hazards can protect the local environment improving the way in which environmental resources are managed as climate change stressors exacerbate hazards and damage environmental resources and require a greater allocation of resources for conservation activities.
 Considering environmental ramifications in the disaster preparedness and evacuation planning process contributes to ecologically sound practices that are compliant with relevant environmental regulations.